cmc5788/global_assert/README.md

 ## FAQ

+### 🤔 How does this even work?!

+The Dart compiler invokes annotation constructors at compile-time.
+This micro-library takes advantage of that to "trick" the compiler into allowing build-time asserts that can be placed (almost) anywhere.
+Special thanks to [Kyle Turney](https://github.com/kturney) for the inspiration behind this approach.

 ### Why not allow an assert without a message?

 Unfortunately, Dart doesn't treat an assert with a null message the same as an assert without any message at all.
 This means that we would need two constructors for `@Assert` to enable both messageless asserts and asserts with messages.
 Instead, we made the design choice when creating this micro-library that `@Assert` should require a non-null message.
 This enforces more meaningful compilation failure messages.